acuparse/acuparse/docs/INSTALL.md

 You can choose which sensors are shown publicly or only to logged in users.
 Towers are configured and arranged using the admin settings.

-- Acuparse also supports Indoor/Outdoor Temp and Humidity monitors, as well as lightning towers, but will not save or display any additional data.
+- Acuparse also supports Indoor/Outdoor Temp and Humidity monitors, as well as lightning towers.

+## Lightning Sensors

+You can have a main Lightning sensor on your Atlas, as well as one Tower sensor.
+Configure the Lightning sensor settings in your admin site settings inorder to display those readings.

 ## Additional Outputs

-The primary user interface uses AJAX to pull the most recent HTML formatted data every minute.
+The primary user interface uses AJAX to pull the most recent HTML formatted data from the API automatically.

-Acuparse includes a Display mode for better viewing while in full-screen.
+Acuparse includes a special display mode for better viewing while in full-screen.

 - Display Mode: `http(s)://<yourip/domain>/display`
     - Force light theme: `http(s)://<yourip/domain>/display?light`
     - Force dark theme: `http(s)://<yourip/domain>/display?dark`

-Additionally, you can request Bootstrap 4 formatted HTML, a JSON array, or plain text formatted for watermarking.
+Additionally, you can request Bootstrap 4 formatted HTML, JSON array(s), or plain text formatted for watermarking.

-- HTML: `http(s)://<yourip/domain>/?weather`
-- Archive HTML: `http(s)://<yourip/domain>/archive?html`
-- JSON: `http(s)://<yourip/domain>/?json`
-- Tower JSON: `http(s)://<yourip/domain>/?json_tower&sensor=<SENSOR ID>`
-- Plain Text: `http(s)://<yourip/domain>/?cam`
+- See the [API Guide](https://docs.acuparse.com/API) for details.

 ## Web Cam Installation (optional)

 Three scripts are included in the `cam/templates` directory.
 They are used to get and process images from an IP camera.
+You will need to be able to get a snapshot from the camera, or an RTSP stream.

 Images get stored in `src/pub/img/cam`.
 They should be backed up regularly to avoid loss.